 We have chosen this theme for our next conference because there is no more urgent issue than climate change, yet government, corporations, and the public are reluctant to change.
 In addition, while a great deal of research has been devoted to issues of engineering, architecture, land use, etc., as ways of mitigating the effects of climate change, very little attention has been paid to the ways psychological factors, money and politics, and infrastructures impede change.
 This conference examines these issues as well as the difficult choices that must be made to foster urban resilience.
 We aim to make clear how these factors can be overcome and identify areas in which more research is needed.
 Speakers include experts in the social sciences, philosophy, architecture, environmental engineering, city planning, politics, and business.

-Frances Beinecke, president of the Natural Resources Defense Council, will deliver the keynote address on Thursday, April 24, at 6:00 p.m.
+Frances Beinecke, president of the Natural Resources Defense Council, will deliver the keynote address, "How to Unleash Climate Action: Values, Politics, and the Inevitability of the Clean Energy Future," on Thursday, April 24, at 6:00 p.m.
 The keynote session will be moderated by Daniel R. Tishman, Chairman and CEO of Tishman Construction, Vice Chairman of AECOM and Chairman of the Board at the Natural Resources Defense Council.

 This conference also publicly launches C6, the Coalition to Confront Climate Change Challenges in Cities, a collaboration between New School faculty and students of all divisions and departments to initiate cross-disciplinary activities that support climate change mitigation and urban resilience.
 C6 will continue the work of the conference by focusing its efforts on the areas of research identified by the conference as requiring further exploration.
 This work will involve both students and faculty and The New School.